thomas-salzmann/bothunting/REAMDE.md

 * On Linux / Mac: `python3 install.py`

 The installation script will create a virtual Python environment for you and install all Python packages necessary into it.
-Also, on Linux and Mac, the **PATH** environment variable is automatically extended such that project internal imports can be resolved by the Python interpreter.
-On the Windows platform, this step has to be carried out manually by the user.
-In this case, the *install.py* script tells the user which value this environment variable should get.